Nell Masters Catalog

 TERM: LIFE OF COPYRIGHT

-CATALOG: This is the master records, writer’s share and publishing to albums and singles of Nell currently listed on TuneCore including is classic MixTape 90’s Mentality.
+CATALOG: This is the masters, and masters writer’s share and publishing to the albums and singles of Nell currently listed on TuneCore including is classic MixTape 90’s Mentality.

 RIGHTS INCLUDED: 100% OF THE MASTERS